Camping in a pandemic!

 For example, The Mooneys are quite sad that we are unable to welcome people in tents.
 On the other hand, we are beyond thankful that our people and Island stayed healthy enough to allow us to open in any capacity.

 The same public health safety measures we have been following for months still apply.

 You MUST keep 6ft between you and other humans not part of your household.

 Wash hands frequently with soap & water, for at least 20 seconds.

 Call 811 promptly if you are experiencing symptoms of COVID-19

 Cough or sneeze into a tissue or your sleeve, wash hands directly after.

 Ensure enhanced cleaning and disinfecting of commonly touched items.

-Do not go in public if you have been off-island in the last 14 days.
+Do not go in public if you have been out of Atlantic Provinces in the last 14 days.

 Previous Campbell's Cove Campground rules also still apply.